Back to journal

 What massage actually does at the tissue level

-A 2012 study at McMaster University used muscle biopsies to examine what happens at the cellular level during massage.
-They found that massage reduced the production of the inflammatory signalling pathway NF-kB and promoted mitochondrial biogenesis.
-In simpler terms: massage told the cells to reduce inflammation and produce more energy (Crane et al., Science Translational Medicine, 2012).
+A 2012 study at McMaster University took muscle biopsies to see what happens at the cellular level during massage.
+They found that massage reduced activity in the inflammatory signalling pathway NF-kB and promoted mitochondrial biogenesis.
+In plain terms: it told the cells to calm inflammation and produce more energy (Crane et al., 2012).
+This is not a placebo.
+These are measurable changes in the tissue itself.

 Sleep and the nervous system